emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting options, and AI bot, history recommendations. ✔️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
+1. Site does have a custom player (first player is their own). ✔️

 Community Favorites: 🌟🌟🌟